Lightspeed Restaurant POS Review

 - Offline mode can’t process payments

-It has everything you would expect out of a POS designed for restaurants with some nice added functions like mobile ordering.
-It doesn’t have the most in-depth inventory or reporting that I’ve seen, but it gets the job done and the product is continually updating for the better.
+It has everything you would expect out of a POS designed for restaurants with some useful added functions such as mobile ordering and ecommerce.
+It doesn’t have the most in-depth inventory or reporting that I’ve seen, but it gets the job done, and the product is continually updated for the better.

 Premium Restaurant POS